Forward Primal-Dual Half-Forward Algorithm for Splitting Four Operators: Preliminaries and Notation

 Moreover, $A$ is maximally $\rho$-monotone if it is $\rho$-monotone and its graph is maximal in the sense of inclusions among the graphs of $\rho$-monotone operators.
 In the case when $\rho=0$, $A$ is (maximally) monotone, and when $\rho >0$ $A$ is strongly (maximally) monotone.
-The resolvent of a maximally $\rho$-monotone operator $A$ is defined by,
+The resolvent of a maximally $\rho$-monotone operator $A$ is defined by { $J_A\colon\H \rightarrow 2^{\H} \colon x \mapsto (\id+A)^{-1}x$}.
+If $\rho>-1$, $J_A$ is single valued \cite{BauschkeMoursiXianfu2021}.
+Note that, if $A$ is $\rho$-monotone, then, for every $\gamma \in \RPP$, $\gamma A$ is $\gamma\rho$-monotone.
+If $A$ is maximally monotone, then, its inverse $A^{-1}$ is also a maximally monotone operator.
+In the context of Problem~\ref{pro:main}, since $A+C$ is maximally monotone and $D$ is monotone and continuous with full domain, it follows from \cite[Corollary~20.28 \& Corollary~25.5(i)]{bauschkebook2017} that $A+C+D$ is maximally monotone.
+Hence, it follows from \cite[Proposition 20.23]{bauschkebook2017} that the operator